ABetancourt03/nvim/README.md

 rm -Force ~\AppData\Local\nvim-data
 ```

-### Once removed any config you have, paste this command to install the new config
+### Once removed any config you have, paste this command to install the new config.
 - Linux/MacOS:

 ```